CorySanin/rct-screenshotter/README.md

 This project is intended to be used as a REST API for projects like [ffa-tycoon](https://github.com/CorySanin/ffa-tycoon).
 But it also has a form on its homepage to allow for use in a web browser.

 It uses OpenRCT2 to generate screenshots, and as such is compatible with RCT1, RCT2, and OpenRCT2 save formats.

+A demo is available [here](https://screenshot.ffa-tycoon.com/).
+Expect this free instance to perform slowly.

 ## API